runlaizeng/data-512-final-project-1/README.md

 ## Business Goals

-This project has great benefits to online hotel reservation company, which includes:
+This project has great benefits to both online hotel reservation companies and users.

+For online hotel reservation companies:

 - Gain complex insights into the customer and product bases.
 User behavior enables powerful analysis with business reports and dashboards generated on a regular basis.
 Such reports can predict possible problems so we can avoid them.

-- Reduce the time required to find the hotel and significantly increase the probability of discovering other interest.
+- Increase the probability of discovering other interest.
 The result is increased loyalty and satisfaction of users with the web services.

 - Increase profits and conversion rate.
 Typically, users also interact with more hotels and this behavior leads to increased consumption and higher profits.
 Also, personalized recommendation encourage users to return, increase the frequency of visits by regular users, reduce churn and increase their lifetime value.

+For users:

+- Reduce the time required to find the hotel and significantly increase the effeciency of discovering other interest.

 ## Data Acquisition and Processing